Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 If you have marvelled at the quality of some of the bears catching salmon photos displayed on the internet, you can bet that a lot of them were taken at Brooks Falls located in Katmai national park.
 There are actually three different viewing platforms at Brooks, but only two of them have views of the famous falls and just one has the perfect angle for taking the photos of the brown bears; who will either position themselves above the falls – waiting for a salmon to jump within striking distance of their powerful jaws – or, below the falls to trap salmon underneath the falls.
 Obviously, it takes a lot of energy and often lots of failures, for the salmon to make it up the falls.

-Best time to visit Brooks Falls?
+Best time to visit Brooks Falls for bears?

 Having visited Alaska multiple times, we are always a little cautious about being too specific with our advice about when is the best time to see bears catching salmon at Brooks Falls.
 Bearing in mind this is the main reason bear fanatics and keen wildlife photographers include Brooks Falls in their Alaska bear safari.
 Last time we were in Alaska, we took a floatplane from Homer to Brooks on July 27th; which should have been pretty much peak season for this famous bear viewing location in Alaska.
 For sure we saw bears – even one which met us off the floatplane as we landed – but we did not get the classic bears on top of the falls shots we hoped for and the salmon run was far from at its peak.
 However, if we look back over multiple years we can still say that July and early August offer the best chance to see bears catching salmon and September can also be considered a good option, for people who would prefer to avoid the crowds.